Join Our Mailing List

 I feel inspired to set stricter practice boundaries that ensures the group field is nourished and free to deepen, and enhance the depths of our post-biodynamic “room.”

-Here is a link to a "commitment form" that I now require practitioners to sign:
+Here is a link to an example of a "commitment form" that I will now require all practitioners to sign:

 stillnesstouch.github.io/register-form/